 Pub 1.2 Nonfiction: Mainstream your memoir [Show how it typifies an era, an exploit or a basic human emotion]

 What genre, that is, kind of writing, do you want to create?
 In my own case, It was easy to identify my genre.
 I have to admit I stumbled into this writing world as the son of two writers.
-My father was an advertising man and World War II Marine, who created promotional concepts and advertising copy for a living and scooped the big news of World War II’s ending with Japan’s surrender from his Guam radio station outpost.
-My mother,a news feature writer, wrote heartfelt and humorous newspaper columns on interesting musical personalities.
-You might say I was born into my second career, that of a writer.
-Each of them attempted creative writing in their day and left hundreds of wartime letters, essays and humorous commentary on their lives.
+My father was an advertising man and World War II Marine, who created promotional concepts and advertising copy for a living and scooped the big news of World War II’s end by scooping the news of Japan’s surrender from his outpost at a Guam radio station .
+My mother, a news feature writer, wrote heartfelt and humorous newspaper columns on interesting musical personalities.
+You might say I was born into my second career as a writer.
+Each of my parents attempted creative writing in their day and left hundreds of wartime letters, essays and amusing commentaries on their lives.
 These formed a natural entrée for me into writing their humorous biographies: Ben’s War with the U. S. Marines and Radio: One Woman’s Family in War and Pieces.

 If you’re a psychologist and want to share your knowledge to help people improve their lives, you might want to write a nonfiction, self-help book.
 You may have professional status, such as an advanced degree, a professional license or recognition by a professional society, which qualifies you to write about it .
 This professional standing in your field is called a “platform,” which can develop into recognition by the general public as an expert.
 Such status can lead to a public following, another aspect of your author platform.